Configuration#

 String

-Name of the DS Wizard instance that will be used as “senders name” in email headers.
+Name of the DSW instance that will be used as “senders name” in email headers.

 - mail.email#